 3. Sell Your Old Furniture

-In addition to the old favourite sites like eBay, Charish, specialise in the consignment of used furniture.
+In addition to the old favourite sites like eBay, Chairish, specialise in the consignment of used furniture.
 Charish have developed an online platform that helps users list and sell their old sofas, chairs, storage and lighting.
 It’s free to list your product and the business have vetted all of their buyers for user peace of mind.
 They also state that the seller will get paid out for their old piece of furniture quickly.
 The business also support the seller with guidance about the shipping of the goods as well

 Another good option for more vintage and bespoke furniture is Trove Marketplace.
 Here there is a wider range of furniture and decor items sold, including old pictures and sculptures.
 The app is pretty slick too and easy to work